 During a root canal procedure, tooth pulp, a soft tissue within the tooth, is removed.
 The infected tissue is gently filed out of the root of the tooth and then filled with a material specifically designed to help make your tooth strong and infection free.
 Since we remove nerve tissue during the procedure we are also removing the blood supply to the tooth.
 Over time due to the lack of blood flow, the tooth will become brittle and susceptible to breakage.
 This is why once the root canal procedure itself is completed we place either a filling or crown to protect the integrity of the tooth.

 There is a link between gum disease and type II diabetes.

 Both gum disease and type II diabetes are inflammatory-related diseases.
 Because of this, they are closely linked, and if you are diagnosed with either you should also be closely monitored for the other.

 If you have type II diabetes, you are not only at a higher risk of developing gum disease but you are at a higher risk of developing gum disease that progresses rapidly.
 This why it is so important to inform your dentist if you have type II diabetes.
 We will know to carefully monitor signs of periodontal disease and also be able to create an effective treatment plan if you do exhibit signs of the disease.

 Since the two diseases are so closely linked, it is also advisable that if you are diagnosed with gum disease you should have your blood sugar tested.
 If you find that your levels are high, you are either at risk or have type II diabetes.
 Signs of high blood sugar are increased thirst, headaches, trouble concentrating, impaired vision, frequent urination, fatigue, and unexplained weight loss.

 Has it been a while since you last had a dental checkup?
-Come see us and Dr. Doyon.
-The two of you can talk about more dental health facts while he takes a look at your teeth.
+Come see us and Dr. Miedema.
+The two of you can talk about more dental health facts while she takes a look at your teeth.